Intro-Sci-Comp-UIowa/biol-4386-course-project-abbi-berg/My_Project/Data/README.md

 | Male-FemaleControl-LightIntensity_shortformat.csv | short data format file for all male and female control trials |
 | 04112021_LightProtocol_shortformat.csv | data used in production of figures; shasum availible bellow; in short format |

-## Data aquisision
+## Acquiring Data

-Data was aquired under the supervision of Dr. Wu and Dr. Ueda in cordination with the University of Iowa Biology research facilities.
+Data was acquired under the supervision of Dr. Wu and Dr. Ueda in coordination with the University of Iowa Biology research facilities.

 The excel document was uploaded on March 12, 2021.
-Data was collected Febuary 2021.
+Data was collected February 2021.

 8 minute videos of male-male and male-female trails have been taken.
+Flies were exposed to each light setting for 2 minutes and the light intensity began at 400 lux then increased to 700 lux, 10,000 lux and 17,000 lux in that order.

-Male-male trials inclued 8 male flies contained in an chamber.
-Male-female trials contained 4 male flies and 4 virgin female flies.
-Male flies were 14 to 17 days old were seperated into male only vials on the day they emerged from their puple stage.
+Male-male trials contained 8 male flies in an chamber and Male-female trials contained 4 male flies and 4 virgin female flies in each chamber.
+Male flies were 14 to 17 days old were separated into male only vials on the day they emerged from their pupal stage.
 For our purposes the flies are considered 0 days old when collected.
-Vigin female flies were collected similarly and are aged 3 to 7 days.
+Virgin female flies were collected similarly and are aged 3 to 7 days.

-Every 2 minutes throughout the video, the light intensity is increases begining with 400 lux light then increasing to 700 lux, 10,000 lux and 17,000 lux.
-The presence of a wing extension, chasing or chaining event is recorded 12 times throughout each 2 min. period.
-Of the 2 min. each chamber was observed for 1 min.
-The observer analyses the presence (yes or no) of each event for 5 secs between 2 chambers throughout the course of the video.
+Videos were analyzed by hand.
+The presence of a wing extension, chasing or chaining event was recorded to have or not have happened in a 5 second time window.
+5 seconds of observation were followed by 5 seconds of no observation and then the process was repeated.
+Each chamber was observed for a total of 1 minute per light intensity setting.
+The total number of times that an event occurred was recorded for each video at each light intensity.
+The maximum number of times an event could be present for each light intensity is 12 times.

 # 04112021_LightProtocol_shortformat.csv